Denny Moyer: Sugar Ray Robinson bouts

-Perhaps the most distinctive place in the history of boxing, that the boxing Moyer family from Portland will hold is that all three boxed the famous Sugar Ray Robinson.
-Uncle Tommy Moyer lost to Sugar Ray in New York as an amateur.
+Denny Moyer, Phil Moyer, as well as Tommy Moyer each Boxed Sugar Ray Robinson in their boxing careers.
+Tommy Moyer lost to Sugar Ray in New York as an amateur.
 Denny Moyer fought Sugar Ray in New York twice as a pro, losing the first fight on points but winning the second by 7-3 scores on all three cards.
-Phil Moyer had his chance with the legendary Robinson in a bout in Woodland Hills, California.
-He too outpointed Sugar Ray, giving the Moyer family a very respectable 2 - 2 record against one of the sports most celebrated champions.
+Phil Moyer's bout with Robinson took place in Woodland Hills, California, outpointing Sugar Ray to result in the family collectively holding a 2 - 2 record the Boxer.

 Later career

 Moyer became a middleweight and in 1970 won the American middleweight title by out pointing Eddie Pace.
 He lost and regained this title, then challenged Carlos Monzón for the world crown in Rome, but was stopped in five rounds.
 Moyer continued to fight for another three years before retiring in 1975.

 After boxing

 After his boxing career, Moyer worked in real estate and owned a construction company.
 The website, Eastside Boxing reported in February 2004, that Moyer was in a Portland nursing home.
 Moyer died of complications from dementia pugilistica on June 30, 2010.